HomeCredit CardsCard-based Tokenization – 6 Steps to Tokenise Card and Stay Safe with...

 Do you think CoFT – A card-based token facility introduced by RBI is safe and reliable?
 Do you use this facility for securing transactions?

-If you are not using this facility, it is advisable to use this facility to secure your card details and transaction.
+If you are not using this facility, it is advisable to use this facility to secure your card details and transactions.

 .